fritzo/parsable/README.rst

         # parsable replaces - with _ to make functions easier to read
         $ python my_script.py do-stuff-with-files *.py in-place=false
         ...

-That's it: only three little pieces of syntax!

 LICENSE
 -------